 Sadly, nothing of this later history of the site is represented in the game.
 As with Knossos, the game presents Mycenae as strictly a relic of the Bronze Age without any traces of more recent history, save its use as some kind of camp for game-related purposes.

 There are a lot of books about the Mycenaeans, so I’ll limit myself to the ones that are most accessible, which I’ve also used in preparing this article.
 First and foremost is John Chadwick’s The Mycenaean World (1976), which, while dated, gives a good overview with loads of references to the Linear B documents that he and Michael Ventris worked on.
 (Ventris, incidentally, is the man who managed to decipher the Linear B script.)
-Other useful books are Lord William Taylour’s The Mycenaeans (1983 ), which is a little old, but still concise and readable, and the more up-to-date The Mycenaeans (2007) by Louise Schofield.
+Other useful books are Lord William Taylour’s The Mycenaeans (1983 ), which is rather old, but still concise and readable, and the much more up-to-date The Mycenaeans (2007) by Louise Schofield.

-As usual, I’d also reference Eric Cline’s The Oxford Handbook to the Bronze Age Aegean (2010), because it’s a really good volume to have on hand.
+As usual, I’d also reference The Oxford Handbook to the Bronze Age Aegean (2010), edited by Eric Cline, because it’s a really good volume to have on hand.
 For the topic of this article, you can check out Sofia Voutsaki’s chapter on the Argolid (pp. 599-613), Joseph Maran’s chapter on Tiryns (pp. 722-734), and Elizabeth French’s chapter on Mycenae (pp. 671-679).
 French also wrote what is perhaps the best book on Mycenae itself, Mycenae, Agamemnon’s Capital: The Site and Its Setting (2002).
 Her book offers a complete overview of the history of the site and features many maps, diagrams, and photos; it’s exemplary.